 University of Scranton Student Loan Options

 The University of Scranton, like most institutions, accepts private loans as a way of financing your education.
 These loans help you to make ends meet, as they provide funds with low interest rates.
 If you wondering about which lenders to borrow from, our site’s Comparison Tool will assist you, as it’s designed to help you compare and contrast different loan options.

-The Scranton financial aid office accepts the Pell Grant and the Supplemental Educational Opportunity Grant as part of federal aid.
-In addition, students ma also access institutional grant awards such as the Xavier Grant and th Claver Award.
+The Scranton financial aid office accepts the Pell Grant and the Federal Supplemental Educational Opportunity Grant as part of federal aid.
+In addition, students ma also access institutional grant awards such as the Xavier Grant and the Claver Award.
 Although the institutional grant awards are need-based, they come with certain requirements that must be fulfilled in order for students to qualify.

 Pay for University of Scranton*

 |Room & Board||$11,862|